pegulabs/terms/alumnifire_privacy.md

 We may allow third parties who did not attend your particular school or were not a part of your particular organization, such as recruiters, to access and use the Service.
-In such a case, we may allow those third parties to view part or all of your public profile on Alumnifire.
-Limit your profile information to only information you're comfortable sharing with such third parties.
+In such a case, we may offer a way for you to make your profile available to those third parties if you so choose.
+Such access to your information would require your explicit opt-in via a setting in your account.

 We also have relationships with schools and organizations that manage alumni communities.
 In these cases, we may offer the school or organization access to